suborbital/reactr/docs/grav.md

 hive.HandleMsg(g.Connect(), msgTypeLogin, &loginEmailRunner{})
 ```
 Whenever a message with the given type is received from the bus, a `Job` will be queued to be handled by the provided Runnable.
-The `Job` will contain the message, and `job.Msg()` makes it easy to retreive (with type conversions happening automatically).
+The `Job` will contain the message data.

 The result returned by the Runnable's `Run` function may be a `grav.Message`.
 If so, it will be sent back out over the message bus.
-Anything else will be put into a mesage (by converting it to a byte array) and sent back over the bus.
-If `Run` returns an error a message with type `hive.joberr` will be sent.
+Anything else will be put into a mesage (by converting it into bytes) and sent back over the bus.
+If `Run` returns an error, a message with type `hive.joberr` will be sent.
 If `Run` returns `nil, nil`, then a message of type `hive.nil` will be sent.
 All messages sent will be a reply to the message that triggered the job.

 Further integrations with `Grav` are in the works, along with improvements to Hive's [FaaS](./faas.md) capabilities, which is powered by Suborbital's [Vektor](https://github.com/suborbital/vektor) framework.